Federal Office for the Protection of the Constitution

 The Federal Office for the Protection of the Constitution (Bundesamt für Verfassungsschutz or BfV, often Bundesverfassungsschutz) is Germany's federal domestic intelligence agency.
 Together with the Landesämter für Verfassungsschutz (LfV) at the state level, the federal agency is tasked with intelligence-gathering on efforts against the liberal democratic basic order, the existence and security of the federation or one of its states, and the peaceful coexistence of peoples; with counter-intelligence; and with protective security and counter-sabotage.
 The BfV reports to the Federal Ministry of the Interior and tasks and powers are regulated in the Federal Constitutional Protection Act (Bundesverfassungsschutzgesetz [BVerfSchG]).
-The last President was Thomas Haldenwang; he had been appointed in 2018 and left office in November 2024.
-The next president is supposed to be assigned by a new government following the 2025 German federal election.

 Overview

 Together with the Federal Intelligence Service and the Military Counterintelligence Service, the BfV is one of the three federal intelligence services.
 The BfV investigates efforts and activities directed against the federal level of Germany or transnational, in matters of foreign policy significance and at the request of a state authority for the protection of the constitution.
-The federal government has the right to issue instructions to the states in matters relating to the protection of the constitution if an attack on the "[...] constitutional order of the federation occurs."
+The federal government has the right to issue instructions to the states in matters relating to the protection of the constitution if an attack on the "constitutional order of the federation occurs".

 The BfV is overseen by the Federal Ministry of the Interior as well as the Bundestag, the Federal Commissioner for Data Protection and Freedom of Information and other federal institutions.
 The Federal Minister of the Interior has administrative and functional control of the BfV.
-Parliamentary control is exercised by the Bundestag in general debate, question times and urgent inquiries, as well as by its committees, most notably the Parliamentary Oversight Panel and the G 10 Commission.
+Parliamentary control is exercised by the Bundestag in general debate, question times and urgent inquiries, as well as by its committees, most notably the Parliamentary Oversight Panel and the G-10 Commission.
 The BfV is also under judicial control and all its activities can be legally challenged in court.
 Based on the right of information, the general public can direct inquiries and petitions at the BfV.
 The BfV does not have any police powers or authority to issue instructions.
 It may also not request the police, by way of administrative assistance (Amtshilfe), to take measures for which it itself is not authorized.